 The Plant Health Network works under the guidance of the Saskatchewan Ministry of Agriculture to monitor, survey and report on agricultural crop pests and prohibited/noxious weed occurrences and cultivate a more consistent approach on how crop pests are managed across Saskatchewan.
-This network will take advantage of ongoing pest monitoring and forecasting efforts in the province to establish an Early Detection and Rapid Response (EDRR) system for crop pests.
-The EDRR approach prioritizes newly emerging pests over established pests to prevent establishment and spread.
-This EDRR is more effective and efficient use of finite economic and human resources.
+This network, through the Plant Health Technical Advisors, supports ongoing crop pest monitoring in the province.

-The Plant Health Network provides through Plant Health Technical Advisors assist RMs, First Nations, producers and other applicants to access programs under the Pest Biosecurity Program, including:
+The Plant Health Technical Advisors also assist RMs, First Nations, producers and other applicants to access programs under the Pest Biosecurity Program, including: